milocress/tutors/README.md

 ## Login Page
 `/login` route, give option to create account or sign in to existing one

+Backend:

+`/api/token-auth/` route accepts `POST`s with username and password as parameters, returns either an error message or a token.

 ## Student Homepage
 `/student` route,